-Qualifications of Audit and Risk Committee members
+Qualifications of audit and Risk Committee members

-Daniel Spiegelman has served as a member of the board of directors since September 2020.
+Daniel Spiegelman served as a member of the Board of Directors from September 2020, before resigning in April 2024.
 From May 2012 to January 2020, Mr. Spiegelman served as Executive Vice President, Chief Financial Officer of BioMarin Pharmaceutical Inc., a biotechnology company.
-Mr. Spiegelman currently serves as Board Chairman for Tizona Therapeutics, and Audit Committee Chairman for Myriad Genetics (NASDAQ: MYRD).
+Mr. Spiegelman currently serves as Board Chairman for Tizona Therapeutics, and as Audit Committee Chairman for Myriad Genetics (NASDAQ: MYRD).
 Spruce Biosciences (NASDAQ: SPRB), Maze Therapeutics and Kyverna Therapeutics, and has previously served as board director for several other companies.
 Mr. Spiegelman has also served as a Venture Partner with Samsara Bio Capital since May 2023.
 From May 2009 to May 2012, Mr. Spiegelman served as a consultant to provide strategic financial management support to a portfolio of public and private life science companies.